Dhani-AI/5LSM0-CityScapes-Segmentation/README.md

 - **TU/e Email Address:** d.r.m.crapels@student.tue.nl

 ## Overview
-This assignment is part of the 5LSM0 course taught at Eindhoven University of Technology (TU/e) in 2023-2024.
+This assignment is part of the Neural Networks for computer vision (5LSM0) course taught at Eindhoven University of Technology (TU/e) in 2023-2024.
 It involves working with the Cityscapes dataset and training a neural network.
 This repository contains the code for semantic segmentation of cityscapes using a U-net model.
 The implementation is based on the [starting kit for the 5LSM0 final assignment](https://github.com/5LSM0/FinalAssignment)

 ## Getting Started